synkyria/synkyria.github.io/about/programme.md

 # Synkyria Programme – Purpose, Vision, and Axes

+> **Contextual note**
+> This text is not part of the canonical Synkyrian corpus.
+> It provides contextual, methodological, and programmatic framing
+> for the Synkyria project.

 ## Purpose

 Synkyria is a long-term research and design programme that asks a simple but demanding question: